directus/directus/readme.md

 https://github.com/RNGR/Directus/issues

 ## Requirements ##
-Apache HTTP Server, PHP 5.5+, MySQL 5.2+, PDO_MySQL, Mod_Rewrite, CURL, GD Library — and optionally: mcrypt and Imagick
+Apache HTTP Server, PHP 5.5+, MySQL 5.2+, PDO_MySQL, Mod_Rewrite, CURL, GD Library, mcrypt — and optionally: Imagick

 ## Versioning ##
 For transparency and insight into our release cycle, releases will be numbered with the follow format: